timtylin/ScholarlyMarkdown-website/Scholarly-Markdown-Guide.md

 ### HTML math support

-ScholarlyMarkdown officially supports [Mathjax](http://www.mathjax.org) exclusively for math support in HTML.
+ScholarlyMarkdown officially uses [Mathjax](http://www.mathjax.org) exclusively for math support in HTML.
 In additional, every HTML5 webpage output by `scholdoc` includes the necessary markup to include the latest version of Mathjax from the official CDN.
 This behavior can be disabled by the `--no-mathjax-cdn` flag given to `scholdoc`.

 ### Differences from Pandoc